Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 where $\nabla$ is the covariant derivative associated with the metric $g$ (so that $\nabla_\alpha= \partial_\alpha$ for the Minkowski metric).
 Equations \eqref{E:Energy_momentum_perfect}, \eqref{E:Normalization_u}, and \eqref{E:Div_T} imply the relativistic Euler equations:

-In order to close the system, one needs an equation of state relating the pressure and the density, $p = p(\varrho)$.
-In general, it is known that the pressure can also depend on other thermodynamic quantities.
+In order to close the system, one needs an equation of state.
+In general, it is known that the pressure can depend on various thermodynamic quantities.
 Using the laws of thermodynamics, one can assume without loss of generality that $p$ is determined by at most two thermodynamic scalars \cite{AnileBook}, which here we will take to be the density $\Density$ and the particle number $n$, i.e., $p=p(\Density,n)$.
 The latter is postulated to be conserved in the sense that

+The particle number can be interpreted, up to a dimensional constant, as the rest mass density of the fluid.
+Thus, \eqref{E:Conservation_n_initial} can be thought of as a relativistic generalization of the conservation of mass in non-relativistic physics, see \cite{RezzollaZanottiBookRelHydro} for details.

 The development of theories of relativistic fluids with viscosity seek to modify \eqref{E:Energy_momentum_perfect}.
 This is natural since one would like to recover the equations of a relativistic perfect fluid when the viscous contributions vanish.
 The first attempt in this direction was proposed by Eckart \cite{EckartViscous}, followed by a similar proposal by Landau-Lifshitz \cite{LandauLifshitzFluids}.
 Including bulk viscous effects alters \eqref{E:Energy_momentum_perfect} to